ERGO-Code/FortranFilterSLP/README.md

 This includes
 * Edits to allow it to be compiled with modern `f90`.
 Specifically the uses of `/=` have been replaced by `.neqv.`

-As such, this represents the "best" version of FORTRAN implementation of FilterSLP that @jajhall can come up with
+As such, this represents the "best" version of the FORTRAN implementation of FilterSLP that @jajhall can come up with

 Note
 * It calls EMSOL (see https://github.com/ERGO-Code/EMSOL)